Documentation Index

 Managing Members

-Add team members to a workspace:
+Add team members to a workspace:- Open the workspace

 - Go to Members tab